yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-003_Password_Validation.md

 1. Open the application
 2. Navigate to the Registration page
 3. Enter a valid email address
 4. Enter a valid password that meets system requirements
-5. Confirm the password (if applicable)
-6. Fill in other required fields
+5. Fill in other required fields
-7. Click on "Register"
+6. Click on "Register"

 ---